waikato-datamining/ldc-tint/plugins/is-maori.md

 * accepts: ldc.pretrain.PretrainData
 * generates: ldc.pretrain.PretrainData

-Determines whether text is Māori or not (weak or strict mode), using the supplied thresholds.
+Determines whether text is Māori or not (weak or strict mode), using the supplied threshold.
 The filter action then determines what to do with the record.

 ```
-usage: is-maori [-h] [-l {DEBUG,INFO,WARN,ERROR,CRITICAL}] [-N LOGGER_NAME]
+usage: is-maori [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]
                 [-m MIN_MAORI] [-s] [-a {keep,discard}]

 Determines whether text is Māori or not (weak or strict mode), using the